ChrisWhealy/porous_absorber/README.md

 <a name="known-issues"></a>
 ## Known Issues

-For best results, view this app using Google Chrome or Firefox Quantum browsers from a desktop machine.
+For best results, view this app use Brave, Google Chrome or Firefox Quantum browsers from a desktop machine.

-This app has not been optimized for display on mobile devices.
+This app has ***not*** been optimized for display on mobile devices.

 ### iOS Safari Issues